yonatancoo/KernelPractice/ResearchJournal.md

 It took some time but I managed to find the address of the call sys table using "cat /proc/kallsyms | grep sys_call_table" (For now I do this manually.
 Once I manage to make the address override work I will write a function which does this automatically)

 The issue now is that I can't manage to change the value of the cr0 register (which when unchanged forbids my module from overriding the addresses on the call sys table).

+It seems that the command "write_cr0" no longer functions as the cr0 register was pinned.
+Found an article which suggested just writing the inline assmebly which write_cr0 used to 'execute' when called, which fixed the issue.

+Override still doesn't seem to work, write function does not cause a kern alert in the kern log as expected.
+While looking for solution for some of the problems I've expereinced so far I've seen something regarding the way function signatures are stored in the sys call table being changed...
+Will look into it.

+I tend to think that the issue now really is that the sys_call_table override method was patched in recent versions of linux, will downgrade and check again...